connormullett/DB-StatusCLI/README.md

 ## Progress
  - In Progress :: More Shell Commands
+ - Not Started :: Execute SQL from file
- - Not Started :: Change URI in shell
+ - In Progress :: Change URI in shell
  - Not Started :: Command History